NAFTD 2025 Conference is September 22 to 25, Edmonton, Canada

 Join with NAFTD members for networking, education, and training sessions focused on State Fire Training.
 Meet with exhibitors and vendors displaying the newest innovations for training academies.

-The Conference will be September 23 to 25, 2024 at the I Hotel and Illinois Conference Center, located on the University of Illinois Champaign .
-The Illinois Fire Service Institue (IFSI) will be our host.
+The Conference will be September 22 to 25, 2025, Edmonton, Canada.
+Our host is Shawn McKerry of Lakeland College.
 Join us for a great networking and professional development event, and we will celebrate IFSI's 100th anniversary!

 For more information contact kwillette@naftd.org , 774-200-7774